Complete Guide to VAT in Slovenia: Rates, Registration, & Compliance

 Non-Resident Businesses

-The same mandatory B2G e-invoicing rules applicable to domestic businesses apply to foreign ones.
+The same mandatory B2G e-invoicing rules that apply to domestic businesses also apply to foreign businesses.

 Featured Insights